Naitsirc98/Vulkan-Tutorial-Java/README.md

 And what if we only need these 2 variables for a short period of time?
 We need to wait for the Garbage Collector to get rid of those disposable variables.

-Lucky for us, LWJGL solves this problem with its own memory management system.
+Luckily for us, LWJGL solves this problem with its own memory management system.
 You can learn about that [here](https://github.com/LWJGL/lwjgl3-wiki/wiki/1.3.-Memory-FAQ).

 ### Stack allocation